The International Trade Law Review: India

 Recent changes to the regime

-Recently, the DGTR has taken multiple steps to enhance transparency, uniformity and fairness in the investigation process.
-The government has introduced a Manual of Operating Practices for Trade Remedy Investigations and a Handbook of Operating Procedures of Trade Defence Wing.
+Over the past few years, the DGTR has taken multiple steps to enhance transparency, uniformity and fairness in the investigation process.
+The government introduced a Manual of Operating Practices for Trade Remedy Investigations and a Handbook of Operating Procedures of Trade Defence Wing.
 The Manual of Operating Practices for Trade Remedy Investigations lists step-by-step instructions to be implemented while conducting trade remedial investigations, whereas the Handbook of Operating Procedures of Trade Defence Wing outlines the role of the government in providing institutional support to Indian exporters in investigations conducted by other WTO members against India.
+The Supreme Court of India recognised the Manual of Operating Practices for Trade Remedy Investigations in a judgment in 2020.61

 Significant legal and practical developments